open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with a Frenzy mark loses one point of Defense, Resolve and Toughness.

+#### Enrage

+* The caster receives an Enraged mark of level SP, which lasts until the end of its next turn.

+* A character with an Enraged mark rolls for Strength with Advantage.

+* A character with an Engared mark is unable to cast Enrage.

 #### Bash

 * The maximum range is equal to 1m.